noti-rs/noti/docs/Filetype.md

 }
 ```

-Also the `children` can be named **block** in this context and the widgets always
-surrounded by curly braces.
-There is no specific separators between widgets except
+The widgets always surrounded by curly braces.
+There is no specific separators
-whitespace.
+between widgets except whitespace.

 ## Widget properties